vitorstabile/projects-design-basics/README.md

 # Usage <a name="usage"></a>

 Using this like a bibliography if you want to remember project design concepts.
-For more information, use this [PDF][pdf-url].

 # Contributors <a name="contributors"></a>